FuelLabs/fuels-ts/packages/versions/README.md

 There is a `prebuild` script to ensure that the `src/index.ts` file never goes outdated.

-Aditionally, the library can be used as a CLI tool to help checking/validating user environments.
+Additionally, the library can be used as a CLI tool to help checking/validating user environments.

 # Table of contents